Pluggability of Vector Store

 # Implement logic to perform a similarity search and return results with scores

-, which provides concrete implementations for the abstract methods defined in BaseVectorStore
+passIn this example, we implement the YourVectorStoreClass, which provides concrete implementations for the abstract methods defined in BaseVectorStore.

 get_client: Retrieves the specific client used to interact with the vector store backend.